 I always want this blog to be a place of happiness and relaxation.
 And that’s why I rarely ever talk about the hard stuff.
 But, over the years I’ve also become more aware of how important my transparency is.
 So, I’ve been trying to be more personal and less encyclopedia-y in my posts.

-I, too, struggle with regular sh*t.
+I, too, struggle.
 Often my doubts and insecurities stem from work.
 I’m a hardcore workaholic.
 But, I also get really down on myself and lose motivation and drive.
 And over time, I’ve had to learn how to cope with my emotions in these moments.